 If you are not satisfied with the outcome of your complaint you may complain to the Privacy Commissioner.
 Details of how to do so can be found on the Commissioner’s website www.privacy.org.nz.

 If you believe that you have been, or are likely to be, a victim of fraud (including identity fraud) you can request a credit report ‘freeze’.
 This will mean that during the ‘freeze’, Centrix will “suppress” the credit information held on your credit file and will not, except in limited circumstances, provide your credit report to credit providers or update or add information to your credit file.
-Details of how to do so can be found on our website My Credit Report 'Freeze'
+Details on how to do so can be found here.